pallotron/pvmlab/README.md

 Right now this project is heavily forced to run on macOS.
 This is because of the `socket_vmnet` service.
 The plan is to make this project more generic, so that it can be used on Linux too.

+### Start client VMs with interactive mode

+Right now client VMs are started in background.
+It would be nice to have an option which attaches the console to the user terminal, useful for debugging or when testing pxeboot installation.